 - trouble sleeping or staying asleep

-- difficulty nursing due to a stuffy nose
+- difficulty feeding due to a stuffy nose

-While many of the above symptoms are common for multiple disorders, newborns with flu, croup, or pneumonia will often show other symptoms.
+While many of the above symptoms are common for multiple disorders, newborns with flu, croup, or pneumonia often show other signs.

 Babies with croup will have the typical symptoms of a cold, but these symptoms may quickly get worse.

-Babies may have a harsh, barking cough.
-They may have difficulty breathing, which could cause them to make straining, squeaking noises, or to sounding hoarse when they cough.
+Babies may develop a harsh, barking cough.
+They may have difficulty breathing, which could cause them to make straining, squeaking noises, or sound hoarse when they cough.

-Whooping cough, also called pertussis, begins as a cold, but symptoms can shift after a week or so.
+Whooping cough, also called pertussis, begins as a cold, but symptoms can shift after around a week.
 The baby may develop a severe hacking cough that makes it hard for them to breathe.

 Whooping cough is serious and requires immediate medical care.

-Babies may be more at risk than older people of a cold turning into pneumonia.
-This can happen quickly, which is why it is important to notify a pediatrician for a proper diagnosis.
+Babies may be more at risk than older people of having a cold turn into pneumonia.
+This can happen quickly, which is why it is important to consult a pediatrician for a proper diagnosis.